AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 Next, you can set a data view's components, which means you can create metrics and dimensions from schema elements.
 You can also use standard components.

+>[!IMPORTANT]
+>
+>Up to 5,000 metrics and 5,000 dimensions can be added to a single data view.

 1. Select the **[!UICONTROL Components]** tab.

    ![Components tab](assets/dataview-components.png)